briantbutton/plebgpio/README.md

 It can be run from Bash (Unix shell) or NodeJS.&nbsp;

 Key features:&nbsp;
-&bull;  The interface is higher level; for example one may write a color to an LED.&nbsp;
+&bull;  The interface works with buttons and LEDs, not GPIO pins&nbsp;
-&bull;  Operation does not require root privileges
+&bull;  Operating plebgpio does not require root privileges&nbsp;
+&bull;  The NodeJS module has a lighweight button interrupt capability

 ## WIP